documentationfor yFiles for HTML 3.0.0.1

 Specifies whether labels can be edited by pressing F2.
 When turned off, this also affects adding a label by pressing F2.

-Specifies whether labels with an empty text are automatically removed or not.
-Sometimes labels show more than just their text (e.g. an icon) in which case the empty text may actually be intentional.
+Specifies whether labels with empty text are automatically removed.
+Sometimes labels display more than just their text (e.g., an icon), in which case the empty text may be intentional.

 Further customization options for label editing are discussed in detail in Customizing Adding and Editing Labels.